 Anna Wilson, aka “Annah Anti-Palindrome,” is an Oakland-based educator, writer and sound-artist.
 Anna(h) obtained her MFA degree in Creative Writing/Poetry through Mills College in 2011.
 Just for the record, she has nothing against palindromes on principle…it’s just kind of a long story.
 Anna(h) has tutored writing, led creative writing workshops, and facilitated after school programs for a variety of different age ranges (from elementary to high school students).
 She is currently a submissions editor with Deviant Type Press publishing collective.

 Amelia Whitcomb’s favorite toy as a child was an old manual typewriter.
 She spent hours typing out imaginary manuscripts and nonsense words, and ripping out pages in pretend frustration.
-These days, Amelia spends much of her time working on her real-life novel and teaching creative writing to children, in the hopes of fostering the same kind of passion for the written word that she has had for as long as she can remember.
-Amelia has worked as a food writer, an editor, a homeschool teacher, a tutor, and a nanny, among other things.
+These days, Amelia spends much of her time working on her real-life novel and teaching creative writing to children, in the hopes of fostering the same kind of passion for the written word that she’s had for as long as she can remember.
+She’s worked as a food writer, an editor, a homeschool teacher, a tutor, and a nanny, among other things.
 In 2012, she had the privilege of receiving her MFA in Creative Writing from California College of the Arts.

 Lindsey Wolkin is a writer, visual artist, and ice skating coach living in Oakland.
 Her stories and poems have been published in Transfer, Forum and Passages North and her artwork can sometimes be viewed in local cafes and galleries.
 She is the recipient of a San Francisco Artist Commission Grant, and a Vermont Studio Center Residency.
 Lindsey has taught creative writing, art and comic book making for over 9 years.
 She is currently working on a novel.

-Zach Wyner has been a playwright, actor and tutor and has spent eight years teaching in progressive elementary schools, including the past four years at Park Day School in Oakland.
+Zach Wyner has been a playwright, actor and tutor and has spent nine years teaching in progressive elementary schools, including the past four years at Park Day School in Oakland.
 He earned his MFA in Creative Writing from University of San Francisco in 2009.
 Currently, he is tutoring, volunteering at 826 Valencia and is at work on a collection of short stories.
 His work as a teacher had clarified his passion for writing and he is thrilled to bring the two together as an instructor for “Take My Word For It!”.